 A loss of soil, due to a process called erosion, is a more serious problem than many people realize.
 Each year, thousands of tons of essential soil are lost globally.
 The problem is, these losses are occurring faster than soils can be replenished through natural processes that take hundreds of years.
-The consequences of soil erosion can be dire: lesser crop productivity, reduced property values, and damaged ecological systems.
-In addition, eroded soils end up the wrong places, namely ending up as increased sedimentation of waterways, rivers, and lakes.
+With help from Ridgefield Landscaping Pros you can easily restore your garden.

 Conserving soils is every bit as important as protecting water and air quality.
 Knowing how soil erosion occurs can give you the ability to take an active role in protecting this crucial natural resource.
 A Natural Resource Management Organisation can further help and educate land owners and communities in general about the best ways in preserving natural resources.
 The global loss of healthy, productive soil has the potential to create worldwide famine, among other severe environmental catastrophes.
-Regardless of whether you are a home gardener or farmer, there are erosion control solutions and measures you can take to help reduce the destructive processes of soil erosion, such as adding a Curlex Erosion Control Fabric to your lawn.
+Regardless of whether you are a home gardener or farmer, there are erosion control solutions and measures you can take to help reduce the destructive processes of soil erosion after doing some dirt hauling, such as adding a Curlex Erosion Control Fabric to your lawn.